-Amos Paran & Pauline Robinson look at some key principles to help you bring literature into the classroom ahead of their webinar on the subject on 13th and 14th July.
+Amos Paran & Pauline Robinson look at some key principles to help you bring literature into the classroom.

 I have always found literature to be an extremely powerful tool in the classroom.
 Maybe it’s because of my own love of literature – maybe I managed to convey some of my passion.
 Maybe the fact that I love literature made me try out more interesting lesson plans – for example, I think that the lessons in which I taught or used literature were much more learner centred than other lessons.
 I always felt that my learners enjoyed their literature lessons and we always had great discussions about important issues.

 One important point to make about literature is the distinction between ‘teaching’ literature and ‘using’ literature.
 I always feel uneasy about these distinctions, but one thing that is always important is not to teach about the literature.
 The learners must be involved with it directly.

 When I think back to my own lessons, or when I have observed other teachers use literature in their classroom, it seems to me that there are a number of principles that can make such lessons a success.